Danish20699/Danish20699/README.md

 - 👋 Hi, I’m @Danish20699
 - 👀 I’m interested in ...job
-- 🌱 I’m currently learning ...full stack
+- 🌱 I’m have completed...full stack development
-- 💞️ I’m looking to collaborate on ...with compamies
+- 💞️ I’m looking to collaborate .with compamies
 - 📫 How to reach me ...7006798511

 <!---